anmalkov/minerkeeper/README.md

 * Checking and sending a notification if there is a new version of MinerKeeper available

 ## Version history

+v2.1.0
+* Added monitoring for Claymore's Dual Ethereum+Decred AMD+NVIDIA GPU Miner
+* Added the ability to automatically restart a PC every X hours
+* Improved the console output
+* Bugfix: Total average efficiency is wrong in summary report
+* Bugfix: MinerKeeper crashes on total shares calculation after restart of a miner

 v2.0.0
 * Send a notification if your rig is offline